-After adjustment for the confounding effects of age, sex, vaccination status and pandemic wave, there was no significant difference between all-cause mortality in cases of indeterminate, probable and definite hospital onset COVID-19 compared with patients diagnosed with COVID-19 during the first 2 days of their admission to the health board (where the inpatient most likely acquired the virus in the community).
-Age, sex, vaccination status and pandemic wave were all significantly associated with 28-day all-cause mortality.
+After adjustment for the confounding effects of age, sex, co-morbidities (Charlson score), vaccination status and pandemic wave, there was no significant difference between allcause mortality in cases of indeterminate, probable and definite hospital onset COVID-19 compared with patients diagnosed with COVID-19 during the first 2 days of their admission to the health board (where the inpatient most likely acquired the virus in the community).
+Age, sex, co-morbidity, vaccination status and pandemic wave were all significantly associated with 28-day all-cause mortality.
 The model results are presented in Appendix 3.
-All-cause mortality was lower in waves 2 and 3 compared with wave 1, after adjustment for case mix (age, sex, vaccination status, where patient likely acquired the virus based on hospital onset status).
-Patients who had been vaccinated with either one (p<0.001) or two (p<0.05) doses had had lower odds of death within 28 days compared with those who had not been vaccinated after adjustment for potential confounding; however, further modelling is required to adjust for other risk factors such as underlying co-morbidities that may have an effect on this result.
+All-cause mortality was lower in waves 2 and 3 compared with wave 1, after adjustment for case mix (age, sex, co-morbidities, vaccination status, where patient likely acquired the virus based on hospital onset status).
+Patients who had been vaccinated with either one (p=0.001), two (p<0.001), or three (p<0.001) doses had had lower odds of death within 28 days compared with those who had not been vaccinated after adjustment for potential confounding.

 The introduction of the vaccination programme has reduced the risk of severe COVID-19 and the risk of dying.
-Inpatients who had been vaccinated with either one or two doses had had lower odds of death within 28 days compared with those who had not been vaccinated.
+Inpatients who had been vaccinated with either one, two or three doses had had lower odds of death within 28 days compared with those who had not been vaccinated.
 Protection from severe outcome by vaccination, particularly in hospital inpatients and those at risk of hospitalisation, is critical to reducing poor outcomes in patients who develop COVID-19, including nosocomial COVID-19.
-Further analysis is required to assess the impact of the booster vaccination and the impact of waning immunity.